elizhahn/Flash-Cards/README.md

 ## Abstract

-Flash-Cards is a Turing School of Software and Design Mod 2 project which included finishing a flash cards program that will prompt a user with questions in the terminal and allow them to answer.
+Flash-Cards is a Turing School of Software and Design Mod 2 project which included contributing code to an partially constructed object-oriented application.
+The Flash Cards program will prompt a user with questions in the terminal and allow them to answer.
 Using a basic structure of class files, tests suites were written and then classes were built out to create the desired functionality.

 ## Take a look